algeboy/Glassbox/README.md

 # Glassbox <!-- omit in toc -->

 The aim of the Glassbox project is to build a new model of computation for algebraic structures that requires each input to be passed with a certificate of correctness.
 This repository contains an Agda implementation of theory developed in [Categorification of characteristic structures](https://arxiv.org/abs/2502.01138) by the [authors](#authors) and serves, in part, as a proof of the glassbox concept.
 Its specific goal is to produce a type-checked cyclic bicapsule.

-The authors welcome collaboration on the project, and encourage interested parties to visit the [Issues](https://github.com/algeboy/Glassbox/issues) area to learn more about the outstanding challenges.
+We welcome collaboration on the project, and encourage interested parties to visit the [Issues](https://github.com/algeboy/Glassbox/issues) area to learn more about the outstanding challenges.

 This code is compatible with [Agda](https://agda.readthedocs.io/en/latest/getting-started/what-is-agda.html) version 2.8.
 It also uses the [Agda stdlib](https://github.com/agda/agda-stdlib) and [cubical](https://github.com/agda/cubical).